maiamcc/contrasite/_posts/2019-01-21-words-dont-help-beginners.markdown

 <div class="credit">Thanks to Clara Stefanov-Wagner for edits and insights!</div>

-[^1]: Scottish, like contra or ECD, has a set vocabulary of moves, but unlike contra or ECD, these moves aren’t prompted during the dance, and you very seldom get a walkthrough beforehand.
+[^1]: Scottish, like contra or ECD, has a set vocabulary of moves, but unlike contra or ECD, these moves aren't prompted during the dance, and you very seldom get a walkthrough beforehand.
 Instead, you get a _talkthrough_ ("do X, then look to your left and do Y, and find your partner and Z"), in which the teacher explains the sequence of moves, and you just need to visualize and internalize them.